TheAlgorithms/C-Plus-Plus/README.md

 * Put in comments in your code.
 * Avoid **struct** uses instead the **class** keyword.
 * Add some test cases in the main-function.
+* Can suggest any change in present algorithms(if needed).